 Campus Sexual Violence Elimination Act of 2013 (Campus SaVE Act) and in accordance with

 TCA § 49-7-137, Northeast State provides primary prevention and awareness programs and ongoing prevention campaigns for all students, faculty, staff, and community constituents.
-This includes Haven: Understanding Sexual Assault—online instruction on the prevention of hate crime offenses, sexual assault, sexual
+This includes online instruction on the prevention of hate crime offenses, sexual assault, sexual

-battery, sexual harassment, and date rape—required of all employees and entering freshmen.
-Access to topics included in Haven is available for parents and caregivers of students at the
+battery, sexual harassment, and date rape required of all employees and entering freshmen.

 A free Sexual Violence Prevention Educational Assessment is available for our community constituents at